Jump to Main Content

 What’s the process for getting a County Court Judgement?

-The CCJ process starts when you’re issued a with County Court claim form (N1).
+The CCJ process starts when you’re issued a County Court claim form (N1).

 Once you’ve got this, you’ll have at least 14 days from the start of the legal proceedings to take action.
-The proceedings will be deemed to have started 2 days after you receive the claim form (this allows an extra 2 days for postage time).
+The proceedings will start two days after you receive the claim form (this allows an extra two days for postage time).
 This means you’ll have 14 days from the date of the postmark on the letter to respond to the claim form.
+You’ll have 19 days to respond if your claim form has been sent from the court’s business centre.

 What do I do once I get the County Court claim form?

-If you do receive a claim form, there’s more than one way to respond to it; how you choose to do so will depend on both your feelings about the ruling and whether or not you feel you owe the debt.
+If you receive a claim form, there’s more than one way to respond; how you choose to do so will depend on both your feelings about the ruling and whether or not you feel you owe the debt.

 If you want to dispute the debt…

-You need to complete a N9A Admission form and send it to your creditor.
-By sending this, you’re admitting you owe all of the debt and are making an offer to repay what you owe.
-You’ll also need to complete an Income & Expenditure form and include it in the response.
+You need to complete an N9A Admission form and Income and Expenditure form and send it to your creditor.
+By sending this, you’re admitting you owe all the debt and offering to repay what you owe.

-If you dispute the jurisdiction, or are unable to file a defence within 2 weeks…
+If you dispute the jurisdiction or are unable to file a defence within two weeks…

 What do I do after the County Court has made its judgment?

-Unless your dispute is held, the County Court will issue an order detailing how much you need to repay.
-There are three types of order, including:
+The County Court will issue an order detailing how much you need to repay (unless they’ve upheld any debts you’ve disputed).
+There are three types of order:

-You may get a judgment in default if you haven’t responded to the claim form in 14 days.
-If this is the case, the County Court will set the payment amount, which could mean that the whole balance has to be paid immediately.
+You may get a Judgment In Default if you haven’t responded to the claim form within 14 days.
+If this happens, the County Court will set the payment amount, which could be an unaffordable monthly amount or request you to repay the whole balance immediately.

-This judgment will happen if your creditor rejects the payment offer you made via your claim form.
-If this happens, the County Court will set a payment after looking at your income and expenditure.
+This judgment will happen if your creditor rejects the payment offer you made on your claim form.
+If this happens, the County Court will set a payment after reviewing your income and expenditure.

-Alternatively, if you can pay the full debt off within 30 days the CCJ will not be registered on your credit file.
+If you repay the full balance within 30 days, the CCJ won’t be registered on your credit file.

 What happens if the payments aren’t affordable?

-If your creditor accepts this new offer of payment, the County Court will send you details of what’s been agreed to and your new payment plan.
+If they accept the offer, the County Court will send you details of the agreement and your new payment plan.

 Who do I make my CCJ payments to?

-You’ll need to make your payment(s) direct to your creditor or collection agent, not through the court.
+You’ll need to make your payment(s) directly to your creditor or collection agent, not through the court.

 What if I don’t make my payments?